Back to Blog

 1. Respect for the Freedom and Dignity of the Individual

 Every person in Australia has the right to be treated with dignity.
-This means respecting people regardless of their background, ethnicity, gender, or beliefs.
-No one should be subjected to degrading treatment, slavery, or forced labour.
-This value underpins many of Australia's laws, including anti‑discrimination legislation.
+That means respecting people regardless of their background, ethnicity, gender, or beliefs.
+No one should face degrading treatment, slavery, or forced labour.
+This value sits behind a lot of Australia's laws, including anti-discrimination legislation.

 2. Freedom of Speech

 Australians are free to express their opinions openly, including the right to criticise the government, public figures, and policies.
-However, this freedom has limits — it does not extend to speech that incites violence or promotes hatred against specific groups.
-The key point for the test is that peaceful expression of opinion, including political dissent, is protected and valued.
+This freedom has limits, though: it does not extend to speech that incites violence or stirs up hatred against particular groups.
+For the test, the point to hold onto is that peaceful expression of opinion, political dissent included, is protected and valued.

 3. Freedom of Religion and Secular Government

 Australia has no official state religion.
-People are free to follow any religion or no religion at all.
-The government operates on a secular basis, meaning religious institutions do not control government decisions, and the government does not interfere with religious practice.
-This is one of the most commonly tested values — questions often ask whether Australia's government is based on a particular religion (the answer is no).
+People are free to follow any religion or none at all.
+The government runs on a secular basis, meaning religious institutions do not control government decisions, and the government does not interfere with religious practice.
+This is one of the most commonly tested values.
+Questions often ask whether Australia's government is based on a particular religion.
+The answer is no.

 4. Freedom of Association